Michael Whitehead, DHSc, RPA-C, DFAAPA

 Chair and Clinical Associate Professor

 Dr. Whitehead is a native of Adams, NY.
-He has been a graduate PA for 29 years.
-He received his PA training in the US Army, having proudly served for 20 years including tours in the Middle East, Somalia, and Haiti.
+He has been a graduate PA for 30 years.
+He received his PA training in the US Army, having proudly served for 20 years including tours and duty in Europe, the Middle East, Somalia, and Haiti.
 His undergraduate degrees are from Creighton University and Chaminade University of Honolulu.
 His Master’s degree is from the University of Nebraska Medical Center and he earned his doctorate degree from Nova Southeastern University.

 His academic experience includes precepting PA students before becoming a full time faculty member of Wingate University’s PA program.
 He also is an adjunct instructor for The Arizona School of Health Sciences’ Doctor of Health Science program.
 In addition, he has had a number of articles published in peer-reviewed PA journals.